flood-io/element/packages/docs/versioned_docs/version-1.3/guides/script.md

 There are two types of recovery steps: global and local.

 **Global recovery**
+A global recovery step is executed in response to failures from any step in the script.
+This type of recovery step can be useful for application-wide error messages or alerts.
+Global recovery steps are executed only for steps without a local recovery step.

 ```diff title="my-test.perf.ts"
 import { step } from "@flood/element";